StephanSST/chicken-farm/README.md

 ### Epic v1: Chicken scale recognizes weight change and sends message about state (which chicken, an egg) via Messenger

+* make ChickenService.initBoxes() resiliant for new Chickens (convert to enum, initBoxes using enum list)
 * check logs; observer and service log twice
-* make ChickenService.initBoxes() resiliant for new Chickens (convert to enum, initBoxes using enum list)
 * log messures to file or Prometheus
 * write tests and mocks for mqtt client
-* fix Node Github Action deprecated probelm
 * implement calibrate